10 Ways to Become a Thought Leader As an Independent Professional (Guide)

 - When hot topics are of note and how to think about those topics strategically

-- How something is missing from the conversation—and what you can do to fix that
+- How something is missing from the conversation—and what you can do to fix it

-Listening not only helps you in your initial discovery, but also allows you to continue the dialogue with your audience.
-Below are a few ways that you can listen:
+Listening also allows you to continue the dialogue with your audience.
+Below are just a few ways that you can listen:

 - Read industry publications